jokale/workout_tracker/README.md

 # Favourite workout tracker
+Hello guys and welcome to Workout_Tracker an app designed to place all your favourite workouts in one place

-## How to use
+## Installation

-To use this app, just clone, run rake db:migrate and then run shotgun.
+To use this app first clone from github.

+Then once cloned run:

+ $ bundle install'

+Then run:

+$ rake db:migrate

+Lastly run:

+$ shotgun

+And use app as instructed!